jonathanxie/octopress/source/_posts/2014-10-12-how-to-seed-mongodb-with-node-dot-js-from-command-line.markdown

 2. Once the connection has been established, drop the database
 3. Create database and add 1000 User documents to the database

-Below is a gist of my documented code.
+Below is a gist of my documented code:

 <script src="https://gist.github.com/jonathanxie/42e87ced561c1b8b0d58.js"></script>